StellarSand/privacy-settings/Privacy Settings/Firefox-Mobile.md

 NOTE 2:
 - Root access is required for placing user.js in above mentioned path and changing permissions.
-- Users without root access can just change each and every setting manually in about:config
+- Users without root access can change each and every setting manually in about:config